gilzow/documentation/source/_docs/guides/drupal-8-advanced-page-cache.md

   For the rest of the guide, as we make content changes and inspect the changing HTTP headers, we will just reference `curl -I` output because  in Chrome Developer tools has a lot of additional information that would distract from our purpose.
 But if you are more comfortable in the browser, you can continue using that incognito window.

-  For a walk through of how some of these different headers change caching behavior, see https://pantheon.io/docs/guides/frontend-performance/
+  For a walk through of how some of these different headers change caching behavior, see [our Frontend Performance Guide]https://pantheon.io/docs/guides/frontend-performance/

   The two headers we care about most are `Surrogate-Key-Raw` and `Age`.